eih27/mcp-google-server/README.md

 - Google OAuth 2.0 login flow (browser-based)
 - In-memory session store (session_id returned after login, used as tool argument)
-- SSE transport compatible with MCP Inspector
+- Streamable HTTP transport compatible with MCP Inspector
 - FastAPI serving auth routes and MCP on the same port
 - No Docker, no database, no background processes